CHRONOLOGY OF LAGUNA BEACH

 1970: Population – 14,550

-1970: Hippies – Worldwide attention was on tens of thousands of the Flower Power Hippie Generation attending a free, week long open air rock concert in Laguna Canyon by El Toro Road (“Woodstock West”).
-The gathering was peaceful.
+1970: The Christmas Happening – Worldwide attention was on tens of thousands who attended a free open air rock concert in Laguna Canyon by El Toro Road (“Woodstock West”) that lasted several days.
 In the 60s and 70s, Hippies and Hare Krishna adherents were common sights in the village.

-1971: Height Limit – It was set by the City Council at 50 feet.
-This was a major accomplishment to maintain the “village” feeling.
+1971: Height Limit was set by the City Council at 36 feet.

 1974: June 22.
 Main Beach Park, "Window to the Sea" was dedicated.